|Color||Skunks have a black body with a narrow white stripe on the forehead and wider stripes that extend from the neck along each side of the back.|

 Adults are 21-26″ in length, including the 7-11″ tail, and weigh 2.4-12.1 pounds.
 Females are slightly smaller than males.
 All four feet of the skunk have five toes and are similar in size, but the front feet have noticeably longer nails, which are used for digging.
 Skunk tracks are often confused with domestic cats, which has four toes and retracted nails.

 |Appearance||The striped skunk is stout-bodied with short legs and a long, bushy, coarsely-furred tail.|

-Skunks feed on small mammals, eggs, fruit, berries, insects, food scraps in trash, dog feces, farm poultry and eggs.
+Skunks feed on small mammals, eggs, fruit, berries, insects, food scraps in the trash, dog feces, farm poultry, and eggs.

 Skunk habitats vary from pastures to open lands bordering forests.
 They will also live under decks, under sheds, or in burrows, hollow logs or wood or rock piles.
 Skunks do not hibernate but generally remain inactive during winter, surviving on their fat stores and only leaving their den for short periods during warm weather.

 One male may breed with several females during February and March.
 After mating, female skunks move to a maternal den using grass for bedding.
 Generally, four to seven young are born about nine weeks after mating in May or June.
 The young are blind and deaf at birth with short, fine fur.
 The young are nursed in the den for about six weeks before joining their mother on trips outside the den.
 By this time, they are miniature replicas of adults.
 The young are weaned by about two months of age.

 When feeling threatened, a skunk will spray people or pets with an oily liquid containing sulfur compounds which are produced by two glands at the base of the tail.
 Skunks are capable of spraying accurately up to 20 feet.
 The spray can be painful and blind pets and people temporarily.